wshjtuk/FAB-Academy-X-China-wjk-wyw-fhj/readme.md

  - [ ] An APP to tell the number of people in specific areas
  - [ ] An APP to deliver goods when staying at home
  4. Other schoolmates
+ - [ ] Getting knowledge efficiently on bed
+ - [ ] Using holographic technique to make a face-to-face teaching possible
+ - [ ]

 *Complaints*